skysaw13/skysaw13.github.io/pages/about-me.md

   linkedin: https://www.linkedin.com/feed/
   bio: |
     I’m currently a senior studying Psychology and Computer Science at Morgan State University in Baltimore, Maryland.
 I expect to graduate in Fall 2026.

     I originally went to school to study psychology, but in my junior year I took an intro to computer science course and became highly interested, which encouraged me to become a double major and I have no regrets.

     When I’m not working or doing something related to school, I love to work out or do any type of physical activities, watch anime, spend time with my cat, or watch movies.

   hobbies:
     - icon: 🏋🏾
       title: Physical Activity
-      description: I love to do anything that involve physical fitness whether it is working out at the gym, ice skating, hiking, bike riding, etc. I do it all.
+      description: I love to do anything that involves physical fitness whether it is working out at the gym, ice skating, hiking, bike riding, etc. I do it all.
     - icon: 💢
       title: Anime
       description: I recently got into watching anime a lot this year, so when I do have free time I am watching anime.
 Some of my favorites so far are Kengan Ashura, Blood of Zeus, and Solo Leveling.